graphitemaster/neothyne/docs/SCRIPTING.md

 ### Visibility
 Neo is a lexically scoped language.
-The scope of a local variable begins at the first statement after it's declaration and lasts until lexically we're no longer in that scope.
+The scope of a local variable begins at the first statement after its declaration and lasts until we're no longer in that lexical scope.
 Because of lexical scoping rules, local variables can be freely accessed by functions defined inside their scope.
 A local variable used by an inner function is an *external local variable*, inside the inner function.